mvolkmann/blog/src/swift/xctest.md

 import XCTest

 extension XCTestCase {
-    static var app = XCUIApplication()
+    // This is static because extensions cannot define stored properties. static var app = XCUIApplication()

     // Verifies that a `Button` with a given label exists.